 Here are some of my inventory categories for the freezer and pantry:

-Freezer– Meats/Main dish, frozen veggies, breads, cooked meats, and misc.(which includes frozen fruits, juices, sauces and broths)
+Freezer– Meats/Main dish, frozen veggies, bread, cooked meats, and misc.(which includes frozen fruits, juices, sauces, and broths)

 This week’s menu

 Monday: Fish, oven fried rosemary red potatoes, salad

 Thursday: Homemade Chicken soup with rice and bread

 Friday: Frozen pizza for the kids and Date Night for Mom & Dad.

 I love doing this in January, because, A. I made so many trips to the store during the month of December I am ready for a break, and B. I use up what I have and save money too.
 Also, I like cleaning out my pantry when its all said and done and restock it with healthier things.
 Tell us, what’s in your pantry?